Frequently Asked Questions about Organic Cultivation / Organic Farming Faq

 Why is Organic farming needed?

-Organic farming should be adopted so as to increase genetic diversity, promote the use of natural pesticides, ensure cultivation on the right soil at the right time, to build good soil structure and make it fertile and to control the unwanted things on the farm in a natural way.
+Organic farming should be adopted so as to increase genetic diversity, promote the use of natural pesticides, ensure cultivation on the right soil at the right time, build good soil structure and make it fertile, and control the unwanted things on the farm in a natural way.

 Which state in India is the first Organic farming state?

 Sikkim is considered to be the first organic state in India.
 Organic agriculture in this state started some 13 years ago.
-All the farm lands in Sikkim together constitute around 76,000 acres and is converted into 100% organic land.
+All the farmlands in Sikkim together constitute around 76,000 acres and are converted into 100% organic land.